-Time Item

-I:30 - I:50 pm Welcome & Introductions

-Who's in the Room?

-Land Acknowledgement

-Birchwood AMP Purpose & Schedule Meeting Purpose & Guidelines

-Treeting Furpose & Guidelines

-1:50 - 3:00 pm 0 - 3:00 pm What have we learned so far?

-Assessment of Birchwood Airport Conditions and Needs (including highlights from inventory)

-Identification of Issues (including feedback from stakeholder interviews)

-Results from Initial Forecasts

-3:00 - 3:30 pm How will the Airport Master Plan address the financial sustainability of the airport?

-• Assessment of Current Management Model - DOT&PF

-Research and Analysis of 3rd Party Management Options - Public-Private Partnerships

-3:30 - 3:40 pm Break

-3:40 - 4:10 pm Identify Frequently Asked Questions for the Public Meeting #I

-4:10 - 4:30 pm Next Steps and Wrap Up

-Reminder of project timeline

-Link to project webpage

-Next steps to prepare for Public Meeting #1
+Time Item 1:30 - 1:50 pm Welcome & Introductions Who's in the Room?
+Land Acknowledgement Rively and AMP Royana & Sahadula Birchwood AMP Purpose & Schedule Meeting Purpose & Guidelines 1:50 - 3:00 pm What have we learned so far?
+Assessment of Birchwood Airport Conditions and Needs (including highlights from inventory) Identification of Issues (including feedback from stakeholder interviews) Results from Initial Forecasts 3:00 - 3:30 pm How will the Airport Master Plan address the financial sustainability of the airport? • Assessment of Current Management Model - DOT&PF Research and Analysis of 3rd Party Management Options - Public-Private Partnerships 3:30 - 3:40 pm Break 3:40 - 4:10 pm Identify Frequently Asked Questions for the Public Meeting #I 4:10 - 4:30 pm Next Steps and Wrap Up Reminder of project timeline Link to project webpage Next steps to prepare for Public Meeting #I Treat steps to prepare for rubilt freeding #1